-Watercolor calligraphy is calligraphy that you write using watercolors and a dip pen.
-You can transform practically any watercolor into an “ink” by adding a bit of water to it!
+Watercolor calligraphy is calligraphy that you write using watercolors and your pointed pen.
+You can transform practically any watercolor into an “ink” by adding a bit of water to it.

-To create watercolor calligraphy, you really only need five things: a cup of water, a dip pen (fitted with any nib), a paintbrush (size 1, 2, or 3), any watercolor palette, and a piece of paper.
-First, you use water to moisten the color (or colors) that you want to use.
+To create watercolor calligraphy, you really only need five supplies: a cup of water, a pointed pen pen (fitted with any nib), a paintbrush (size 1, 2, or 3), any watercolor palette, and a piece of paper.
+First, use water to moisten the color/s that you plan to use.

-Next, you use a paintbrush to add color to the back of your nib.
+Next, you use a paintbrush to apply watercolor to the back of your nib.

-Then, you write just as you would with any calligraphy ink!
+Then, write just as you would with any calligraphy ink.

-The major drawback to using the watercolor calligraphy technique is time.
-As you can imagine, brushing watercolor on the back of your nib every few letters isn’t exactly efficient.
-However, if you’re creating calligraphy for relaxation (which many people do), that’s really not an issue!
+The main drawback to using the watercolor calligraphy technique is reduced efficiency.
+As you can imagine, brushing watercolor on the back of your nib every few letters isn’t exactly a time-saver.
+However, if you’re creating calligraphy for relaxation (which many people do), that’s not an issue!
 Watercolor calligraphy is great for a few reasons, including:

 1. Calligraphy Practice On the Go

 Calligraphy ink isn’t the best thing to take on long trips because you never know when you’re going to have a spill.
-Watercolors, however, are dry until you need them to be wet!
-For that reason, they make for a very portable “ink”.
+Watercolors, however, are dry until you need them to be wet.
+For that reason, they make for very portable “inks”.

 The results of watercolor calligraphy are one of a kind.
 Watercolor allows you to blend colors as you write calligraphy, and the varying levels of gradation are gorgeous.
 It’s difficult to achieve that sort of effect with most calligraphy inks!